 On Friday, Feb.
-21, Benedictine University (BenU) welcomed Tennessee State Representative Justin Jones as a keynote speaker for Black History Month.
-Jones was appearing in a personal capacity not associated with his official role in government.
-Hosted in Kindlon Hall, the event, sponsored by the Faculty/Staff Workshop on Structural Racism, drew a crowd filled with faculty, students, and staff eager to hear from one of the nation’s most prominent young leaders.
+21, Tennesee State Representative Justin Jones inspired the BenU community during his keynote event for Black History Month.
+Jones appeared in a personal capacity, not associated with his official role in government.
+Hosted in Kindlon Hall, the event, which was sponsored by the Faculty/Staff Workshop on Structural Racism, drew a crowd filled with faculty, students, and staff eager to hear from one of the nation’s most prominent young leaders.

 Jones, known for his activism and his role as one of the “Tennessee Three,” shared his remarkable journey in politics, including his expulsion from the Tennessee House of Representatives and his landslide re-election by the people.
 He spoke passionately about his experiences in Congress, emphasizing the importance of disrupting, dismantling, and discovering for justice – even in the face of adversity.